Case Study Results

 Phase III: Hygiene functions, issues, revenue share implementation

-6. Retention patient mailers are integral to the results and workability of the Case Study program.
+6. Retention patient mailers and Referral gift packs are integral to the results and workability of the Case Study program.
 As such, standard database mailers (New Years, Spring, Summer, Holiday and Birthday mailers) are are a requirement of the program.

 Training the Trainer